stevecochrane/express-web-app-example/README.md

 ### Setup

-This expects there to be an API running on http://localhost:3000 (which is what express-rest-api-example runs on by default), so to use this, that should be running first.
+This expects there to be an API running on http://localhost:3000 (which is what html-reference-api runs on by default), so to use this, that should be running first.

 Once you've done that, and assuming you already have [Node](https://nodejs.org/) installed, navigate to the base